Rabcor/mpv-extended-osc/README.md

-This is primarily a UI extension for MPV, it very slightly alters the layout of the base OSC, adds shuffle and repeat buttons, and thumbnail support based on thumbfast, and a configurable history management script that auto-opens the last file or auto opens the history list when opening mpv without a file selected.
+This is a UI extension for MPV, it very slightly alters the layout of the base OSC, adds shuffle and repeat buttons, and thumbnail support based on thumbfast.

+It also adds a configurable history management script that auto-opens the last file or auto opens the history list when opening mpv without a file selected.

-Only tested on Linux and my edit of thumbfast also works only on Linux (I stripped out the windows and macos parts because I don't use those operating systems, and never will.)
+Only tested on Linux and my edit of thumbfast also probably only works on Linux.

 https://github.com/user-attachments/assets/ca3c7b0a-6f8a-44a5-b825-6ef04198fdb5